mikeeq/mbp-fedora/README.md

 *This project has reached the end of its development.
-Please start using packages/readmes co-authored by t2linux group*
+Please start using packages/readmes co-authored by t2linux group.*

 - https://wiki.t2linux.org/distributions/fedora/installation/
 - https://github.com/t2linux